ericPantarotto/react_ultimateCourse/_notes/notes.md

 Child updating parent state = data flowing up

 ![image info](./7_sc2.png)

+### Sorting Items

+To display the items sorted by whatever criteria we selected, we will just create a new *varialbe* which is then sorted by that criteria. **So we are not going to manipulate the original items array**.
+That state should stay unchanged.
+We will **not** create a *new state variable* here because that's totally unnecessary.

 <!---
 [comment]: it works with text, you can rename it how you want